 - Know that you can obtain a full drum sound by placing the microphone just outside the drum.
 If you place it inside you can expect a lower bass sound

-- Make sure to point the mic towards the beater to produce a louder sound.
+- Make sure to point the mic towards the beater to produce a louder sound and emphasise the click of the beater hitting the drum.
 If you direct it away, you’ll only get a mellower sound, which can defeat the whole purpose of using a dedicated kick drum microphone

 - Place the D112 approximately 4” to 8” away from the bridge.
 This will definitely increase both the warmth and fullness of the sound

-Best Kick Drum Mic for Recording – Alternatives
+Best Kick Drum Mic For Recording – Accessories

 With any product you’re bound to find a number of competing brands – some more expensive or cheaper depending on your budget.
 Where functionality is concerned the AKG D112 generally offers exceptional performance.
-However, as mentioned earlier, the plastic mic clip leaves a lot to be desired.
+However, one of the slight letdowns is the plastic mic clip which can leave a lot to be desired.

 A worthwhile alternative to curbing this problem would be to purchase the MS7701B Euro Boom microphone stand.
-Here’s why: The clip offers a robust and secure form of microphone attachment, making sure it doesn’t fall off.
+Here’s why: the clip offers a robust and secure form of microphone attachment, making sure the mic doesn’t move or fall once it’s been set in its recording position.

 Unlike the AKG D112 which comes with minimal accessories, the opposite is true of the Euro Boom mic stand.
-It comes with the following:
+It comes with the following selection:

 - Microphone cables